enewe101/iterable_queue/README.md

             ...
         queue.close()

+But the beautiful part is with the consumers.
-Consumers use the queue somewhat differently than `multiprocessing.Queue`, and this is the beautiful part: consumers can treat the queue as an iterable, and iteration will automatically stop when there is no work left:
+They use the queue somewhat differently than `multiprocessing.Queue`: consumers can treat the queue as an iterable, and iteration will automatically stop when there is no work left:

     consumer_func(queue):
         for work in queue:
             do_something_with(work)

+(But if you have the irrational desire, or unfortunate nee, consumers can also use the queue "manually" by calling `queue.get()`).

 Because the IterableQueue knows how many producers and consumers are open, it knows when no more work will come through the queue, and so it can